com-lihaoyi/cask/docs/pages/4 - Cask Actors.md

 os.read.lines(oldPath) ==> Seq("Comes from liquids from my udder")
 os.read.lines(logPath) ==> Seq("I am cow, I am cow", "Hear me moo, moooo")
 ```

-Here the `Logger` actor takes incoming log lines and decides when it needs to
-trigger a log rotation, while sending both the log lines and rotation commands
-as `Text` and `Rotate` commands to the `Writer` batch actor which handles
-batches of these messages via its `runBatch` method. `Writer` filters through
-the list of incoming messages to decide what it needs to do: either there are
-zero `Rotate` commands and it simply appends all incoming `Text`s to the log
-file, or there are one-or-more `Rotate` commands it needs to do a log rotation,
-writing the batched messages once to the log file pre- and post-rotation.

 Using a `BatchActor` here helps reduce the number of writes to the filesystem:
 no matter how many messages get queued up, our batch actor only makes two